NRCan/TRNRun/libraries/python/README.md

 - _`kill_on_stall`_ (`bool`, default: `False`)

   Terminate the owned TRNSYS process after detecting a stall.
-Without it, the `trnrun.exe` waits for process exit.
+Without it, `trnrun.exe` waits for the process to exit.

 ### Output and cleanup